Bloc/jottly-checkpoints/16-Styling-Pricing-Tiers.md

 +}
 ```

-We've added a text shadow to the `h2` and `p` tags just to help them pop off the page.
+Notice that we added a text shadow to the h2 and p tags to help them pop off the page.

 ### Price Box

-Within our HTML, we have a `pricebox` div.
-This houses our pricing content, so we are going to change the background color to white so it contrasts nicely with the blue background.
+We created a pricebox div to frame our pricing content.
+Let's change the background color to white so it contrasts nicely with the blue background:

 ```css(stylesheets/base.css)
 /* Pricing */